 I then had another chance to go and see them during my winter trip, and again a week or so later.
 I could literally sit there with them for days!

-The GPS track above shows how far out we went on the sea ice to see some groups of the penguins further out.
+The GPS track above, overlaid on the Landsat 8 satellite image, shows how far out we went on the sea ice to see some groups of the penguins further out.
 The abseil off the Ice Shelf is in the bottom left corner of the track triangle.
-Below is a current Landsat 8 satellite image with the same track overlaid for better view.
+Below is the same GPX track overlaid on an interactive map.

 Winter Trip, round two